davidoleary/react-primer/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-A couple of examples of components, binding etc up to react 16
+A couple of examples of components, binding etc up to react 16, context API, useRef, useReducer